-This disorder is characterized by a loss of awareness of one’s immediate surroundings or of one’s identity.
+This disorder is characterized by a loss of awareness or orientation to their surroundings and/or identity.
 The functions of consciousness, memory, identity, or perception of one’s environment is disrupted.

 Others chronically or recurrently experience a combination of these states, termed syndrome of mixed dissociative symptoms.

-Dissociative experience that are of transient or brief nature most often occur as an acute reaction to an intensely stressful experience or traumatic event.
+Dissociative experiences that are of transient or brief nature most often occur as an acute reaction to an intensely stressful experience or traumatic event.
 Some common dissociative symptoms in these instances include:

 - The feeling that time is slowing down